Security

 Messaging Security Considerations

 Without messaging enabled, the GUI communicates exclusively with the repository database.
-Enabling messaging establishes a communication channel between the GUI and the service, allowing users to initiate queries on monitored instances, even without direct access.
+Enabling messaging establishes a communication channel between the GUI and the service, allowing users to trigger actions against monitored instances, even without direct access.
 These queries are executed within the context of the service account.

 Key points to note: